Career Definition for a Contract Negotiator

 These professionals are adept at various approaches to negotiation.
 They also have well-developed writing, speaking, and computer skills, a professional appearance, and the ability to work and set priorities independently.
 They often must be free to travel.

 Economic and Career Outlook

 The educational background of contract negotiators is highly varied, and so is their pay.
-The median annual income for a labor relations specialist was $54,660, according to the May 2012 figures from the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
-Lawyers, including those working in the management of companies and organizations, earned median annual salaries of $113,530, according to the May 2012 BLS figures.
+The median annual income for a labor relations specialist was $67,790, according to the May 2018 figures from the U.S. Bureau of Labor Statistics (BLS).
+The BLS also noted that the number of jobs in the field of labor relations was projected to drop by 8% for 2016-2026.

 Alternate Career Options